carfreesc/carfreesc.github.io/notes/gettinghere.md

 <ul>
 <li>The easy option is to take an Uber or Lyft (~$25)</li>
 <li>If the timing works, you can catch one of the Fullington routes that hits the airport on the way in/out of town.
 Currently buses leave the airport for downtown at 5:30 AM, 9:15 AM, and 4:55 PM.</li>
 <li>The enterprising traveler could walk from the airport (in non-CATA Benner Township) into Patton Twp.
 He would then be in the Centre Area North zone of the new Extended CATAGO service, and eligible for a ride into an area served by regular CATA buses, probably either Medlar Field or Hills Plaza.
 This requires booking a day ahead.
 (I haven't done this yet; please send a report if you are successful.
-I am told that CATA won't pick you up at the boundary and I'm not sure exactly how far you need to walk.)
+I am told that CATA won't pick you up at the border, and I'm not sure exactly how far they require you to walk to get a ride.)
 </li>
 </ul>